 What happens if the children email everyone?

 It is possible, and probably suggested, to setup a group called All Users so that you can inform them of updates and changes.
 I also have groups for staff@ and different classes and year groups, all with email addresses that can be used by anyone.
-Therefore, there is nothing to stop a child emailing staff@ and sending a message to all teachers.
+If you haven’t changed the settings, there is nothing to stop a child emailing staff@ and sending a message to all teachers.
 The way around this is to educate the children.
 Does the message need to be sent?
 Even if it is to a small group, such as a class of pupils, does everyone need to see it?
+The alternative is to go into the group settings and restirct group members from publishing posts.